openshift-labs/learn-katacoda/intro-openshift/transferring-files/02-downloading-files-from-a-container.md

 To copy files from the container to the local machine the ``oc rsync`` command can be used.

-The form of the command when copying files from the container to the local machine is:
+The form of the command when copying a single from the container to the local machine is:

 ```
-oc rsync <pod-name>:/remote/dir/ ./local/dir
+oc rsync <pod-name>:/remote/dir/filename ./local/dir
 ```

 To copy the single database file run:

-``oc rsync $POD:/opt/app-root/src/db.sqlite3 ./``{{execute}}
+``oc rsync $POD:/opt/app-root/src/db.sqlite3 .``{{execute}}

 This should display output similar to: